tantalor/hatetris/README.md

 **hatetris** is a reimplementation of Sam Hughes' [HATETRIS](http://qntm.org/files/hatetris/hatetris.html).

+# Building

+Run `make` to load all of hatetris' dependencies.

 # License

 This implementation of hatetris is licensed under the [MIT Licence](http://en.wikipedia.org/wiki/MIT_License).